hexaeight/Documentation/docs.md

 in your Cloud Flare Account.

 > Limitations:  CloudFlare current does not support registering only a subdomain as this feature is limited
 > to Enterprise customers as such you can deploy HexaEight Serverless only for Top level domains and not subdomains.
 > We are aware of this limitation and agressively working towards make HexaEight Serverless available on other Cloud Providers.

 How To Deploy

 1. [Subscribe](https://rapidapi.com/hexaeight-hexaeight-default/api/hexaeight-sso-platform/pricing) to one of our Plans and obtain an API Key.

 2. Deploy the Cloud Flare Worker Template by following the instructions.

+Follow the Instructions available [HERE](https://github.com/HexaEightTeam/HexaEight-Auth-CFWorker-Template) under the README section to
+Deploy HexaEight Serverless using a Cloud Flare Worker.

 3. Download and install the Mobile Application and create a Login Token.
+Instructions for Our Mobile Application Are Available [Here](https://www.hexaeight.com/docs/quick-instructions.html)

-4. Access your loging page which should be available at https://login.yourdomain.dom/loginpage assuming you did not change the login domain in the Worker template.
+4. Access your login page which should be available at https://login.yourdomain.dom/loginpage

 5. Test the Authentication using the Mobile App.

-Follow the Instructions available @ https://github.com/HexaEightTeam/HexaEight-Auth-CFWorker-Template
-under the README section to Deploy HexaEight Serverless using a Cloud Flare Worker.

 * * *